Skip to main content

 Customers in a surf shop often need advice they can trust, so I focus on clear guidance, practical product knowledge, and a friendly tone that does not feel rehearsed.

-Do not end with a bland thank-you line.
-Close by pointing to availability, weekends, peak weeks, or a short conversation about the season.
-That sounds more grounded and more employable.
+Avoid ending with a generic thank-you.
+Instead, close by mentioning your availability for weekends, peak weeks, or suggest a brief conversation about the season.
+This sounds more practical and employable.

 See Open details